stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 * A **role** is a functional set of services that Fuel installs as a whole on a node, usually in its own disk partition.
+UPDATE

 .. image:: /_images/user_screen_shots/assign-roles1.png
    :width: 80%

 .. image:: /_images/user_screen_shots/assign-roles2.png
    :width: 80%